pomahtuk/konquest/README.md

 - [x] Implement proper routing (route for settings and actual game, with redirect)
 - [ ] Implement functionality to let usrr refresh page and continue game from where they left
 - [x] Add post-game stats screen
-- [ ] Add a way to get back to settings page
-- [ ] Implement 2 more type of Computer player - Deffensive and Offensive
+- [x] Implement 2 more type of Computer player - Deffensive and Offensive
 - [ ] If First player is Computer - it is impossible to have a game - fix it.
+- [ ] Fix maximum stack reached error when playing with more than one Computer player and no human players left
 - [ ] Add balanced (known as BECAI in original game) Computer player
 - [ ] Have a proper user-interface designed and implemented
+- [ ] Add a way to get back to settings page